Special educational needs & Disabilities (SEND) report Dec 2017

 If the assessment of a pupil’s needs identifies something that is significantly different to what is usually available, there will be additional funding allocated.
 Parents will have a say in how this is used.
 You will be told if this means you are eligible for a personal budget.
 This must be used to fund the agreed plan.

 Who can I contact for further information?

-- There are a number of parent support groups, please do not hesitate to come into school to be given details of
+- There are a number of parent support groups, please see Oldham Authority local offer or come into school and speak to the SENDCo.

-- Oldham’s parent/carer forum is called POINT (Parents of Oldham in Touch).
-This is an umbrella organisation for all parents and care of children & young people with Special Educational Needs, disabilities and complex medical needs.
+- Oldham’s parent/carers forum is called POINT (Parents of Oldham in Touch).
+This is an umbrella organisation for all parents and carers of children & young people with Special Educational Needs, disabilities and complex medical needs.
 They work with Oldham Council, education, health and other providers to make sure the services they plan and deliver, meet the needs of disabled children and their families.